bcgov/aqwarnings/frontend/warnings/2025-12-19_Kamloops_issue_pollution_prevention.md

   outputFormat: markdown
   sel_aqMet: Sakshi Jain
-title: Pollution Prevention Notice and open burning restrictions are in effect within within 50 km of the Cranbrook hospital
+title: Pollution Prevention Notice and open burning restrictions are in effect within 50 km of the Kamloops hospital
 toc-title: Table of contents
 type: pollution_prevention
 ---